-The Housing Authority of the City of Pasadena is a Section 8 Public Housing Agency in Pasadena, California.
+Housing Authority of the City of Pasadena is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

-As of the most recent VMS report, Housing Authority of the City of Pasadena manages 1,332 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Housing Authority of the City of Pasadena manages 1,273 active Housing Choice Vouchers.

 |Standard||Ported Out||VASH||Non-Elderly Disabled|